Close Menu

 SSI is a needs based benefit.
 It is for those people with little to no income, such as children and the elderly.
 Anyone who makes more than a certain amount of money per month cannot receive SSI benefits.
 The SSA counts the income and assets of those who live with you, such as a spouse.
 They will count the income of anyone with whom you share finances.

 If you have a spouse who earns $4000 a month, then that income will prevent you from getting SSI benefits.
 The same rule applies if you are living with a boyfriend and he is paying your bills.
 Also, the same rule applies if you are living with your common law wife and she is paying your bills.
+If you live with someone who makes money and you rely on that money, then the SSA states their income is also yours.
+Income can eliminate your ability to get SSI benefits.
 You cannot get SSI benefits, if you do not meet the income and asset rules for SSI.

 THE SYMPTOMS OF ADJUSTMENT DISORDER